trougnouf/nind-denoise/README.md

 Much lighter version of https://github.com/trougnouf/mthesis-denoise

-TODO: tensorflow implementation (has C API which would work with darktable),
+TODO: C implementation that can be included in darktable, find lighter functional network architecture.

 ## test